 Bite wounds are the mode of transmission for the vast majority of rabies infections.
 Once the rabies virus reaches the brain, it also replicates in the salivary glands, making transmission easy and possible.
 Transmission may occur through other routes too, but this is a much more rare occurrence.

 According to the Centers for Disease Control (CDC): "Transmission has been rarely documented via other routes such as contamination of mucous membranes (i.e., eyes, nose, mouth), aerosol... transmission, and corneal and organ transplantations."
 Source

 The public image of rabies is that of a "wild" or "ferocious" animal, as depicted in the classic movie, Old Yeller.

 While this manifestation of rabies is possible, many animals appear tame, also known as the "dumb" or "paralytic" form of rabies.
 This may be even more dangerous, as people attempt to care for animals, especially wildlife, who are tamer-than-usual or appear helpless.

-Animals found as strays and later found to be rabid, potentially expose many people to... this disease, as evidenced in this news story.
+Animals found as strays and later found to be rabid, potentially expose many people to... this disease.

 04 of 10